Quantum-secure message authentication via blind-unforgeability: Preliminaries

 An essential fact about the FO is that each query can only change the number of non-zero entries in the FO's register by at most one.
 To formalize this idea, we define the ``number operator''

 The number operator can also be written in its spectral decomposition,

 Note that the initial joint state of a quantum query algorithm and the oracle (in the FO-oracle picture described above) is in the image of $P_0$.
-The following fact is essential for working with the Fourier Oracle; the proof is given in \expref{Appendix}{sec:proof-zhancrement}. \begin{lemma} The number operator satisfies
+The following fact is essential for working with the Fourier Oracle; to avoid disrupting the flow of the article, the proof is given in \expref{Appendix}{sec:proof-zhancrement}.

-In particular, the joint state of a quantum query algorithm and the oracle after the $q$-th query is in the kernel of $P_l$ for all $l>q$. \end{lemma}
+\begin{restatable}{lemma}{numberoplem} The number operator satisfies $ \bigl\|\left[N_F,U_{XYF}^{FO}\right]\bigr\|_\infty=1. $ In particular, the joint state of a quantum query algorithm and the oracle after the $q$-th query is in the kernel of $P_l$ for all $l>q$. \end{restatable}